SIPHEPHELO-NTULI/SubZero-Inc/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Architecture Description

+Swap Shop's architecture consists of both front-end and back-end applications, which can all be installed on a PC (see "Getting Started").

+### Firebase
+Firebase is a platform developed by Google for creating mobile and web applications.
+Swap Shop makes use of the back-end platform as it is:
+ -cloud-based
+ -allows for viewing, adding, editing, and deletion of data.
+ -allows for us to manage indexes and monitor usage.
+ -uses Firebase Authentication and Cloud Firestore Security Rules to handle serverless authentication, authorization, and data validation
+ -keeps your data private and secure
+ -very low maintenance
+Swap Shop application is integrated with Firebase via VS Code.

+### Android Studio
+Android Studio is the official integrated development environment for Google's Android operating system, built on JetBrains' IntelliJ IDEA software and designed specifically for Android development.
+Flutter makes use of the Android SDK, and sets the environment variable to the SDK path for the flutter installation to recognise it, allowing for the front-end developemnt of the Swap Shop application.

+### VS Code
+Visual Studio Code, also commonly referred to as VS Code, is a source-code editor made by Microsoft for Windows, Linux and macOS.
+Swap Shop uses VS Code as an editor to run,edit and make the application with the Flutter development kit.

+### Flutter
+Flutter is an open-source UI software development kit created by Google.
+It is used to develop cross platform applications for Android, iOS, Linux, macOS, Windows, Google Fuchsia, and the web from a single codebase.
+Swap Shop makes use of the development kit alongside Android Studio and VS Code for the front-end development of the application.
+We make use of the Dart as the programming language as it is stable and creates high-performance applications as it is an object-oriented language.

 ## Project Description